The device pages don't warn about proprietary (and likely signed) TrustZone TEE

 I was not able to access the TZSW partition from Replicant.
 It seems to be hidden.
 I also couldn't make heimdall accept a modified or empty tz.img.
 It would be interesting if the system boots with a non-functional TZSW image.
 Another option would be to patch Heimdall in order to make it possible to format the TZSW partition.

-#6 Updated by Wolfgang Wiedmeyer almost 2 years ago
+#6 Updated by Wolfgang Wiedmeyer about 2 years ago

 The Galaxy Nexus also has a TEE.
 I disabled the HAL and related services in this commit